esl/MongooseIM/doc/developers-guide/hooks_description.md

 `nodedown` messages.
 Currently the hook is run inside global transaction (via `global:trans/4`).

-The job of this hook is remove from Mnesia all processes registered there.
-MongooseIM uses Mnesia to store processes through which messages are then routed - like user sessions or server-to-server communication channels - or various handlers, e.g. iq request handlers.
-Those must obviously be removed when node goes down, and to do this modules `ejabberd_local`, `ejabberd_s2s`, `ejabberd_sm` and `mod_bosh` register their handlers to this hook.
+The job of this hook is to remove all processes registered in Mnesia.
+MongooseIM uses Mnesia to store processes through which messages are then routed - like user sessions or server-to-server communication channels - or various handlers, e.g. IQ request handlers.
+Those must obviously be removed when a node goes down, and to do this the modules `ejabberd_local`, `ejabberd_s2s`, `ejabberd_sm` and `mod_bosh` register their handlers with this hook.

 Number of retries for this transaction is set to 1 which means that in some situations the hook may be run on more than one node in the cluster, especially